mephistopheles-8/basicweb-rust-experiments/README.md

-# svelte-v3-buble-template
+# svelte-stripe

-A template for JS projects that use:

-- svelte
-- buble
-- rollup
+Utilities for Stripe in svelte